Gajol/IT-Notes/Notes/Tech Blogs/TechQuotes.md

 "I don't lack emotion, I just process it differently. "

+Architecture
+*Architecture is the stuff you can’t Google.* (Mark Richards) *There are no right or wrong answers in architecture—only trade-offs.*
+*Programmers know the benefits of everything and the trade-offs of nothing.
+Architects need to understand both* - Rich Hickey creator of Clojure

+*A system is never the sum of its parts.
+It is the product of the interactions of its parts.*[Dr Russell Ackoff - pioneer  in the field of operations research, systems thinking and management science.](https://en.wikipedia.org/wiki/Russell_L._Ackoff)

+*Never shoot for the best architecture, but rather the least worst architecture.*